 Rattles make noise.

-Rhyme Zone is a friendly, helpful resource to share with your kids whenever they write rhyming poems.
+Rhyme Zone is a kid-friendly, helpful resource to use during writing warm-ups that involve poetry.
+Invite your children to glean from it whenever they write rhyming poems.

 5. Poetry Strips and Word Banks